-- (3) An owner or operator who uses a letter of credit to satisfy the requirements of [subsection] section 22a-449(d)-109[(d) of these regulations] (c) the UST regulations shall also establish a standby trust fund when the letter of credit is acquired.
-Under the terms of the letter of credit, all amounts paid pursuant to a draft by the [Director of the Implementing Agency] commissioner shall be deposited by the issuing institution directly into the standby trust fund in accordance with instructions from the [Director] commissioner under [subsection] section 22a-449(d)-109[](s) of [these regulations] the UST regulations.
-This standby trust fund shall meet the requirements specified in [subsection] section 22a-449(d)-109[(n)] (k) of [these regulations] the UST regulations. - (4) The letter of credit shall be irrevocable with a term specified by the issuing institution.
+- (3) An owner or operator who uses a letter of credit to satisfy the requirements of subsection [22a-449(d)-109 (d) of these regulations] (c) the this section shall also establish a standby trust fund when the letter of credit is acquired.
+Under the terms of the letter of credit, all amounts paid pursuant to a draft by the [Director of the Implementing Agency] commissioner shall be deposited by the issuing institution directly into the standby trust fund in accordance with instructions from the [Director] commissioner under subsection [22a-449(d)-109 (s) of these regulations] (s) of this section.
+This standby trust fund shall meet the requirements specified in subsection [22a-449(d)-109 (n)of these regulations] (k) of this section. - (4) The letter of credit shall be irrevocable with a term specified by the issuing institution.
 The letter of credit shall provide that credit be automatically renewed for the same term as the original term, unless, at least 120 days before the current expiration date, the issuing institution notifies the owner or operator and the commissioner by certified mail or other trackable mail service approved by the commissioner of its decision not to renew the letter of credit.
 Under the terms of the letter of credit, the 120 days shall begin on the date when the owner or operator and the commissioner [receives] receive the notice, whichever is later, as evidenced by the return [receipt] receipts.